 Gorman, Michael J. Becoming the Gospel: Paul, Participation, and Mission.
 Grand Rapids, Mich.: Eerdmans, 2016.
 351 pp. Pb; $28.
 Link to Eerdmans

-In this book Gorman argues Paul “expected the salvation of God to spread throughout the world not only by means of his own Gospel ministry but also by means of the participation of his converts in various house churches” (61).
-In fact the church was to be a “living exegesis” of the gospel of God (43).
+In Becoming the Gospel, Gorman argues Paul “expected the salvation of God to spread throughout the world not only by means of his own Gospel ministry but also by means of the participation of his converts in various house churches” (61).
+In fact, the church was to be a “living exegesis” of the gospel of God (43).

 Gorman uses Philippians 2:6-11 as a model of the gospel several times in the book.
 He calls this text a “missional Christology for a missional people” (109).
 The pattern of these verses is “although [x] status, not [y] selfishness, but [z] self-renunciation and self-giving.”
-In Philippians, Jesus has the status of “form of God” [x], but did not consider that status as something to be exploited [y], but rather he emptied himself so he could give himself on the cross [z].
-Chapter 4 contains a careful exegesis of these verses and Gorman describes them as Paul’s master text.
-Gorman shows how Paul’s example in 1 Thessalonians 2 or 1 Corinthians 9 follows this same pattern (87), but also Paul’s expectation for his churches are similarly modeled.
+In Philippians, Jesus has the status of “form of God” [x] but did not consider that status as something to be exploited [y].
+Rather, he emptied himself so he could give himself on the cross [z].
+Chapter 4 contains a careful exegesis of these verses, and Gorman describes them as Paul’s master text.
+Gorman shows how Paul’s example in 1 Thessalonians 2 or 1 Corinthians 9 follows this same pattern (87), but Paul’s expectations for his churches are similarly modeled.

 To support this, Gorman offers a detailed reading of Ephesians.
 Ephesians refers to peace eight times, including the introduction (1:2) and conclusion (6:15) of the letter.
-Before looking at the way Ephesians describes peace, Gorman must deal with several obvious objections to using Ephesians as a model for Pauline ecclesiology.
+Before examining how Ephesians describe peace, Gorman must deal with several obvious objections to using Ephesians as a model for Pauline ecclesiology.
 He deals with the authorship problem briefly by stating Paul is the genius behind the letter regardless of who wrote it.
 A second problem with Ephesians is the alleged patriarchy of Ephesians 5:22-6-9.
-Although there are various ways to deal with this problem, Gorman points out the peace of the gospel ought to effect all relationships in which believers participate, so if a male head of a household is acting peaceably, then he cannot mistreat his wife, children or slaves (186).
+Although there are various ways to deal with this problem, Gorman points out the peace of the gospel ought to affect all relationships in which believers participate, so if a male head of a household is acting peaceably, then he cannot mistreat his wife, children or slaves (186).

-He then argues the book of Ephesians demonstrates Christ’s death reconciles people to God, but also people to one another (192).
+He then argues the book of Ephesians demonstrates Christ’s death reconciles people to God but also people to one another (192).
 To emphasize one or the other is to miss the point of “Christ as peacemaker.”
-But the church is not simply to “be peace” rather they are to keep the peace.
+But the church is not simply to “be peace” but to keep the peace.
 If shalom means harmony, then the local church ought to be a place characterized by the same cruciform love that created the church (196).
 Peacemaking cannot be reduced to a nebulous imitation of Christ or God, although it certainly includes “putting on” Christ.

-Each chapter concludes with a brief example of a ministry which is “being the gospel” in a particular community.
-For example, after arguing Paul expects his churches to be peacemakers, Gorman illustrates this by describing Christian Peacemaker Teams, an ecumenical ministry which seeks nonviolent alternatives in Palestine, Iraq, Columbia or other war-torn regions.
+Each chapter concludes with a brief example of a ministry, which is “being the gospel” in a particular community.
+For example, after arguing Paul expects his churches to be peacemakers, Gorman illustrates this by describing Christian Peacemaker Teams.
+This ecumenical ministry seeks nonviolent alternatives in Palestine, Iraq, Columbia or other war-torn regions.
 For the church as the justice of God, Gorman draws attention to Mary’s Cradle in Bluefield, West Virginia, a ministry associated with Trinity United Methodist Church.
 The ministry provides assistance for pregnant women and offers a range of services for women.
 These illustrations are helpful because they provide concrete examples of how local churches can think creatively to be the gospel in their communities.

 Conclusion.
-I have always been associated with Christian organizations which were decidedly evangelistic although not always intentional in how they live out the gospel in a community.
-Missionaries went off someplace and did missions and the local church supported that mission with prayer and money.
+I have always been associated with Christian organizations that were decidedly evangelistic, although not always intentional in how they live out the gospel in a community.
+Missionaries went off someplace and did missions, and the local church supported that mission with prayer and money.
 But this is not what Paul envisioned when he planted local churches in specific communities.
 Gorman shows Paul’s “missionary strategy” was to create local manifestations of the gospel, local churches, which could then reach into their communities as a living gospel.
-I agree with Gorman’s assessment that some churches are hearing a call to be the gospel through a “renewed imagination.”
-In Becoming the Gospel Gorman provides a solid exegetical, biblical foundation for local church involvement in local communities.
+I agree with Gorman’s assessment that some churches hear a call to be the gospel through a “renewed imagination.”
+In Becoming the Gospel, Gorman provides a solid exegetical, biblical foundation for local church involvement in local communities.